 This is a great idea for small gardens and short fences.
 You can pack a lot of flowers or herbs into these hanging pockets without taking up hardly any space at all.
 It would even be a great idea for a small apartment balcony

 This is a prime example of how you can create beautiful fence planters out of basically nothing.
 Regular rain gutters, screwed onto the fence on certain angles give a cool esthetic and are the perfect size for flowers.

 This is a more permanent approach to a fence planter.
 If you’re dedicated to it and prefer to have something that will last longer and actually contributes to the architecture of your backyard, then this is a great idea!

 If you’re not totally sold on the idea of installing a bunch of planters to your fence boards or siding, then consider hanging one on a hook like this.
 One small hole is easier to patch up than a dozen or more.
-It’s definitely great idea for people who are maybe renting the property but want to spruce it up a bit.
+It’s definitely a great idea for people who are maybe renting the property but want to spruce it up a bit.

 What a super cool and fun idea to take care of two backyard necessities.
 Sweet little fence planters to show off some color and style, but also a way to attract some beautiful birds to your home.
-That is, unless you’re one of those people who are terrified of birds, then…maybe not.
+That is unless you’re one of those people who are terrified of birds, then…maybe not.

-Here’s a step-by-step guide to build this cool angled, three tiered fence planter.
+Here’s a step-by-step guide to building this cool angled, three tiered fence planter.
 Leave it a natural wood color to age in the sun, or stain (or even paint) it to match your house.
 It’s the perfect way to introduce a bit of your own style to the backyard.

 There’s next to no effort required to pull off this design.
 An old used pallet, a few coats of paint, and place where you please.
 When turned on their side like this, a shelf of sorts is created where you can plant flowers and other things.